Shoulder

 Frequently Asked Questions

-I felt a pop in my shoulder and now my arm looks different — what happened?
+I felt a pop in my shoulder and now my arm looks different.
+What happened?

 This description is classic for a proximal biceps tendon rupture.
 The bulging in the mid-arm ("Popeye sign") represents the biceps muscle retracting distally.
 Most patients retain excellent elbow function and do not require surgery, though younger active patients may benefit from tenodesis.